Our content may include links to products from our partners

 A borrower should be careful with credit cards because the APR includes the interest rate but does not reflect the compound interest.
 This means that you’ll pay more in interest than the agreed APR.

 What Is A Compound Interest?

 Let’s imagine that you make only minimum monthly payments.
 Of course, you have to pay interest on the money.
-In addition, you will have to pay an interest on the interest already charged.
+In addition, you will have to pay interest on the interest already charged.
 This is referred to as compounding effect or interest.

 Logically, this compound interest will increase the overall money you’ll pay the bank and it will be more than calculated only using the APR.

 Another aspect when discussing credit cards is the fact that APR does not include fees paid to the bank.
-This requires from a borrower additional time to carry out research and check all the costs and fees the lender charges.
+This requires a borrower additional time to carry out research and check all the costs and fees the lender charges.

 Do not fall for the lowest APR since it often does not include other expensive costs such as annual or balance transfer fees.
 Perhaps a credit card with a higher APR might be the better option in the long-run.

 Some loans are pretty clear when it comes to how much interest rate you should pay.
 Sometimes, however, the rate on some loans might change.